eet-tub/EET-BMS/docs/Documentation.md

 - The Hardware folder holds all necessary PCB schematic, Layout and production files
 - The Firmware folder contains the STM32 Source Code and supporting files
-- The Documentation Folder contains additional documentation
+- The Docs Folder contains the documentation of the project

 ## Toolchains